flauschzelle/cli-wordle/README.md

 - Spanish
 - Toki Pona

-You can view a list of all available languages with the flag `--show-all-languages`.
+You can view a list of all available languages with the flag `--all-languages`.

 If you want to use any other language, add the name of the language and the url of a word list (utf8-encoded _.txt_ file) to the list of sources at the end of `config.txt`.
 You can either do this by manually editing the file, or by using the `--language`, `--url` and `--save` arguments.